oasis-tcs/odata-specs/docs/odata-csdl-xml/odata-csdl-xml.md

 ```
 ::::

-The annotations in the next block are treated according to the first bullet point:
+The annotations in the next block are treated according to case #2:
 :::: varxml
 ```xml
   <EntityContainer Name="Container">